dfenders2002/TrustFlow_Backend/README.md

 2. **Database Setup**:
    - Create a PostgreSQL database in pgAdmin.
    - Note down the database name, username, and password.
-   - Update the `application.conf` file with your PostgreSQL connection details:
+   - Update the `database.kt` file with your PostgreSQL connection details:
      ```hocon
      database {
        url = "jdbc:postgresql://localhost:5432/<your-database-name>"